-Who am I?
+Who am I

 I am a self-employed barrister at 2 King's Bench Walk.
-I accept instructions from firms of solicitors and government bodies (such as the Crown Prosecution Service and the Home Office.
+I accept instructions from firms of solicitors, government bodies, and from individuals under Direct Access.

-The clerking team of 2 King's Bench Walk will handle most instructions in my name.
-For the purposes of the General Data Protection Regulations (GDPR).
+The clerking team of 2 King's Bench Walk will handle all instructions in my name for the purposes of the General Data Protection Regulations (GDPR).